 - Don’t do the research

 - Don’t know how to present creative ideas in a living, breathing way.

-Challenge yourself.
-Do you want to be a whistler … or a Beethoven?
 Forget the box.
 If you are in a box, make it smaller.
-You will find creativity there.
+There you will find creativity.